MattOwings/Discord-bot/README.md

 - More text commands

 NOTES:
 - I export a file called 'banned_words.js" that is not in this repository.
-The file contains an array that contains words that are automatically deleted if someone posts in any channel in any server the bot is in.
-Due to the nature of this, I elected to not include this file in this repository due to it simply being a collection of these nasty words.
-It is very important to keep your server clean and without filthy words, and that sums up the missing file.
+The bot has a feature that can automatically delete messages, and if a random person posts a message the bot reads as 'vulgar' the message will be automatically deleted. banned_words.js is a collection of words that catch the filter and is not included due to it being a collection of such words.
-- There are several other files, such as the Package files and the Module files from the Node.js Library import, but this repository is simple a collection of the code I've personally done and this repository does not include files that automatically come with the installation of the Node.js "Discord.js" library.
+- NPM "Package" and "Node_modules" files are git ignored.